 The map produced around 1880 shown in section 2.6 depicts a mosaic of wet grassland, wet woodland and grassland.
 The wet woodland covered approximately the same area that it currently does but there was a larger area of wet grassland to the north of this.

-The River Ver project includes plans to reconnect this area with the flood plain of the river and allow it succeed to wet woodland.
+The River Ver project includes plans to reconnect the area north of the Nunnery 2 Allotmentswith the flood plain of the river and allow it succeed to wet woodland, replacing an area of scrub and wet grassland.
 While there is no evidence available that this area was historically wet woodland, it is a rare habitat that supports many species which will be more resilient and able to support more wildlife on the site if it covers a larger area.
 It will also support the stability of the water level in the river by providing flood storage.
+This is likely to have minimal impact on visitors' experience of the history of the site as it will not obscure the historic north entrance to Lee Hall and is intended not to reduce access to either this entrance to the ruins or the adjacent allotments.
+Development of the River Ver project will include consultation with relevant bodies to ensure the historic environment is taken into consideration and protected appropriately.

 The river bank habitat is currently managed through routine maintenance, with one third of the riparian vegetation being cut every year to encourage new growth and enable visitors to see the river.
 During the course of this GAP a number of habitat improvements for the river and its associated habitats will be delivered in cooperation with the River Ver Project.
-This will include:
+The proposed works include:

-- The river bank will be reprofiled to narrow the channel and create a shallower slope, increasing the area connected to the flood plain on which riparian habitat can establish. - Tree thinning will be undertaken in places along the river bank to allow more light to reach the water. - Woody berms will be installed in the river channel using material from the tree thinning to introduce flow diversity.

-- Pools will be created, to provide continuity of habitat during periods of low flow for species which require deeper water. - Gravel will be added in places to create riffles, which again create flow diversity but are also a vital feature for fish spawning.
+- The river bank will be reprofiled to narrow the channel and create a shallower slope, increasing the area connected to the flood plain on which riparian habitat can establish. - Tree thinning will be undertaken in places along the river bank to allow more light to reach the water. - Woody berms will be installed in the river channel using material from the tree thinning to introduce flow diversity. - Pools will be created, to provide continuity of habitat during periods of low flow for species which require deeper water. - Gravel will be added in places to create riffles, which again create flow diversity but are also a vital feature for fish spawning.